 Celebration times (including vacations/ parties/ festivities, etc) are the most difficult times when one has 2 or more health concerns like diabetes and high cholesterol or diabetes with high blood pressure.
 Adhering to a well planned diabetic or low-fat diet is one of the key principles towards overall cardiac health.
+When on a specific diet especially

 diabetic or low-fat diet, one may fall short of healthy, celebration special recipes and it becomes difficult to select healthy meal options including main course as well as

+mini meals.
+On the other hand, when it comes to recipes like fondues, the first thing that comes to our mind is cheese fondue and chocolate fondue.
+Infact, these are the most common fondues available on the internet.
 For a Mumbaikar a local extension to this, is a tasty and yummy pav bhaji fondue.
 However, when it comes to selecting a fondue recipes suitable for diabetic diet or low-fat diet for Indians, the internet too may not pop up perfect results.
 So, lets take a deep dive into fondues and how to make it more suitable for people on a diabetic or low-fat diet.

 What are fondues?

 Fondue is an elegant Swish dish that comprises of a fondue-pot and a long stemmed fork used for picking a short piece of bread or cake.
 One can dip this bread or cake in the hot fondue and enjoy this delicacy.
 Usually the bread is dipped in melting cheese (cheese fondue) while cake is dipped in hot melting chocolate (chocolate fondue).
 Isnt this apparatus extremely tempting for events like New years eve?
+Well yes, but for individuals with diabetes or high cholesterol; considering such recipes may not seem possible.
+It surely needs out of box thinking to compile such recipes.
+Hence, herewith are some simple, easy, desi, vegetarian fondue recipe options for individuals who are on a diabetic or low-fat diet:

 1. Pumpkin shorba fondue with stir fried veggies: